research-driven design for a wealth management tool.

 HEURISTIC EVALUATION

-Knowing that the participant pool is a valuable resource, we first conducted a heuristic evaluation.
+Knowing that the participant pool is a valuable resource, I first conducted a heuristic evaluation to catch the low-hanging fruit.

 Overall Navigation